ibm-cloud-docs/billing-usage/service-level-commit.md

 - Service-level commitments cannot be shared across multiple accounts.
 - The discount that you receive with a service-level commitment does not combine with other discounts, such as account-level discounts from an Enterprise Savings Plan or a Subscription.
 Your usage counts toward only one commitment at a time, and a service-level commitment supersedes an account-level discount.

 ## Signing up for a commitment
 {: #signup-slc}

 Most account types can order a service-level commitment.
-Work with [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/cloud?contactmodule){: external} to create a commitment quote based on the spending amount for the period that you want to commit to.
+Work with [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/cloud?contactmodule){: external} to create a commitment quote based on you hardware needs and the spending amount for the period that you want to commit to.

 You can have multiple commitments for different services active at the same time.
 {: note}

 After you accept the commitment quote, you receive an email to confirm that your payment information is processed and that the commitment is added to your account.
+When the contract term ends, service commitments are automatically converted to Pay-As-You-Go and you're charged on-demand pricing for those services.

+### Ordering managed hardware
+{: #ordering-slc}

+Managed hardware is physical hardware like servers, storage, and networking equipment, which {{site.data.keyword.IBM_notm}} provides and maintains based on the capacity and performance requirements in your order.
+To order your on-premises private cloud service, discuss your requirements with [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} or your IBM Business Partner.

+After you agree to the commitment terms and sign the commitment contract, your hardware order is placed.
+Your commitment start date begins after the hardware is delivered and set up in your data center.
+When the hardware is deployed, the commitment is active and you can begin monitoring your hardware usage, service charges, and any additional costs within the {{site.data.keyword.Bluemix_notm}} console.

 ## Viewing your commitment usage
 {: #slc-services}